vizality-community/suggestions/.github/ISSUE_TEMPLATE/plugin_request.md

 ---
 name: Plugin Request
 about: Request a new plugin
-title: 'Short description of the plugin'
+title: '[Short description of the plugin]'
 labels: plugin, pending review
 assignees: ''